 - 1. The student and parents/guardians will be notified in writing of the incident and the reasons for the recommendation to expel. - 2.
-Parents/guardians and the student are offered an opportunity to respond. - The Principal will notify the student and parents/guardians of the expulsion decision in writing thereafter. - 4.
-The parents/guardians and student may appeal the expulsion to a "fairness committee" made up of one school staff member, the President of the Board, and the school administrator. - 5.
-The decision of the fairness committee is final.
+Parents/guardians and the student are offered an opportunity to respond. - 3.
+The Head of School will notify the student and parents/guardians of the expulsion decision in writing thereafter. - 4.
+The parents/guardians and student may appeal the expulsion to a "fairness committee" made up of one school staff member, the President of the Board, and the school administrator. - The decision of the fairness committee is final.